ansible/community/meetings/contributor_summits/2016-10-10-Brooklyn/ansible-summit-june-2017-agenda.md

 https://www.ihasabucket.com/images/walrus_bucket.jpg
 (aka: Things from the original list that didn't seem to have a place to live by the end of trying to square away the agenda in combo with known attendees)

-Maybe
-Big Proposal review (List and get votes on list of proposals)
+* Big Proposal review (List and get votes on list of proposals)

 ## Not doing